opentargets/technical-knowledge-base/platform-output-support.md

   make set_profile profile='development'
   make image
   ```
-- The data images (one for clickhouse, one for elastic/opensearch) are built and then the POS VM is destroyed.
+- The data images (one for clickhouse, one for elastic/opensearch) are built and then the POS VM is stops.
 Allow a few hours.
 - Take a note of the details from the output e.g.
   ```json
   data_disk_images = {